min69u/Reforestation/README.md

-## Some people say that I never got over my obsession with Phil Collins.
-## But take a look at me now.
+## My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.